Tai-Henrichs/top-list_aggregation_copy/README.md

         m.
 'IS'
         n.
 'Opt'

 	3. Whether to run combinations of algorithms 'c' or not 'nc'.
-Combinations entails in running Chanas and Local-Search as a postprocessing step to every other algorithm.
+Combinations entails running Chanas and Local-Search as a postprocessing step for all algorithms (except opt).

     4. An optinal seed argument.
 If provided, all random number generation will utilize the given seed.
 By default, random number generation will utilize the system's internal clock.